Nina Live!: Nina Live! as the sole recipient of the Diamond award certification

 As soon as Nina received the first ever Diamond award for an OPM female artist by the Philippine Association of the Record Industry (PARI) in October 2009, false reports on the album's sales surfaced the news.
 The album was reported to have sold only 220,000 units, when according to PARI, it has already moved over 240,000 units in November 2007.
 This was given proof by the 8× Platinum award the album received at that time.
 News articles stated that PARI lowered their guidelines to 20,000 units per platinum due to piracy and illegal downloads.
-After hearing the statement, Sarah Geronimo's fans protested Nina getting the award ahead of Geronimo, since Popstar: A Dream Come True has sold over 210,000 copies in the country.
-Other artists including Regine Velasquez and Aiza Seguerra were said to have deserved the award first.
+After hearing the statement, Sarah Geronimo's fans protested Nina getting the award ahead of Geronimo, since Popstar: A Dream Come True has allegedly sold over 210,000 copies in the country, according to Viva Records.
+Fans of other artists including Regine Velasquez and Aiza Seguerra claimed to have reached the certification status.
 Nina said that there was no feud between her and Geronimo.
 She expressed herself in the following statement:

 "Actually, I don't really know issues about that [the Diamond award], but since they asked, I can't say anything.
 For me, if they really reached Diamond status, they should be awarded, like me, I was awarded when I reached Diamond.
 There's no problem, if Diamond, it's Diamond [...]
 I'm not offended, like what I said if she's really a Diamond awardee, why would I be mad? [...]
 It's a very good feeling, for every artist, for every singer, that's a fulfillment even if it's not Diamond, even if it's Gold, Platinum, it's a fulfillment for a singer."

 Despite claims made by other fans campaigning for their favorite female artists to be acknowledged with such recognition, Nina Live! is still the only album by a female artist that is certified Diamond in the Philippines.
+Fans of Geronimo, Velasquez among others have cited Wikipedia to stake claims of such certifications, but Nina Live! remains the only female album certified Diamond in the Philippines.